SandersKM/PsycStatsWorkbook/README.md

 library(ggplot2)
 ```
 Load the "msq" data.
 Remember, if you are confused, refer to the [example](#example-for-frequency-distributions).
+\\ Change Question to Practice Problems
+\\ Change Example to Tutorial
 _Question 1_:

 a) What does MSQ stand for?